 - An assessment of the likely impacts on protected species

-- Measures that will be taken to monitor, minimize and mitigate for impacts
+- Measures that will be taken to minimize and mitigate for impacts

-After the Service approves an HCP, we issue an incidental take permit.
+If the application and the HCP meet all regulatory requirements, we issue an incidental take permit.
 This allows the party to legally proceed with an activity that otherwise would result in unlawful take of a protected species.

 Where to Start?